facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 Background: John, a long term client, wanted to do something for his grandchild’s education.
 John came to me to ask what I thought was the best investment option.

 The Take Away: There are many ways to save for a grandchild’s education.
 In this case, I recommended the 529 plan.
 A 529 plan is an educational savings plan.
-Its main advantage is that though John gets no tax advantages when he adds money to the plan, once the money is deposited it grows tax free.
-Any interest, dividends or capital gains are not taxed provided the money is used for qualified education expenses stated in the guidelines.
-There may be additional benefits to the 529 depending on the state that is hosting the plan and the state you live in.
+Its main advantage is that once money is deposited in the account, it grows tax free.
+Any interest, dividends or capital gains are not taxed, provided the money is used for qualified education expenses stated in the guidelines.
+There may be additional benefits to the 529 depending on the state that is hosting the plan and the state where you live.

 Topic: Chasing returns

 Background: Jeb and Melissa came to the office for their Annual Review.
-Both are hard working, successful people.
+The couple are both hard working, successful people.
 They were there to have their portfolio reviewed.
 After their visit the previous year, their portfolio was well allocated.
 They had large, medium and small cap exposure.
 They had international exposure and a reasonable balance between value and growth.
 What I discovered was that since their last visit, they had been chasing returns.
 It seems that every time they received an investment statement, they would move money to the best performing funds.
 The result; a 12-month return greater than 80%!
 However, the portfolio was now heavily growth oriented, and it was over 60% in the technology sector.
-This all before the technology crash in 2000.
+We all may remember the technology crash in 2000.

-The Take Away: There was no doubt that the changes the clients had made during the year were responsible for the 80% plus return.
-Had they left the portfolio well-diversified, their return, though good, would have been much less.
+The Take Away: Although the client's "chasing returns" philosophy paid off in this current year, it's a risky strategy overall that can have a scary downside when the market turns.
 So, what was my advice?
 One suggestion was to reduce their growth concentration and trim their technology exposure.
 I believe it is very important to maintain a well-diversified portfolio, especially in volatile markets.

 Divorce